RYZHAIEV-SERHII/TidyFiles/README.md

 ```

 ## Logs
-TidyFiles generates a log file named ```organizer.log``` to record details of all operations performed.
+TidyFiles generates a log file named ```TidyFiles.log``` to record details of all operations performed.

 ## 🛠️ Contributing
 We welcome contributions!
 Check out the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on how to get involved.